On this page

 The goods on the Strategic Goods List are derived from the control lists produced by the four export control regimes New Zealand belongs to.
 The list includes military and dual-use goods and technology.

-The list was last updated on 30 August 2018.
-The explanatory statement of the amendments [DOC, 117 KB] reflects changes made to the list since it was last updated in October 2017.
+The list was updated on 26 November 2021.
+The explanatory statement of the amendments reflects changes made to the list since it was last updated in September 2019.

 What are dual-use goods?